Mightymanh/Mightymanh/README.md

 I am Manh Phan.
 I graduated at the University of Illinois Chicago (UIC) with a B.S. in computer science.

-What I am doing is about software engineer, startup, entrepreneurship, and watching Bloomberg Youtube videos.
+What I am doing is about software engineer, startup, and watching Bloomberg Youtube videos.

 👉 Check out projects and stories in my portfolio: [https://mightymanh.com/](https://mightymanh.com/)